 Kubrows have two parameters that must be maintained in order to ensure that they perform to their best during missions, namely Genetic Stability and Loyalty, both of which can be viewed in the Incubator.

 Genetic Stability (Health)

-This degradation can be countered by using DNA Stabilizers available from the Market costing 75,000 Credits for a packet of 6, which restores lost Genetic Stability by 40% per use.
+This degradation can be countered by using DNA Stabilizers available from the Market costing 75,000 Credits (or 5,000 Credits for players with the Nutrio Incubator Upgrade) for a packet of 6, which restores lost Genetic Stability by 40% per use.

 Loyalty refers to the Kubrow's affection toward the player, and affects its combat performance.
 Each Kubrow starts out with 100% Loyalty, which provides a +100% bonus to the Kubrow's base attack damage.
 Loyalty decays by 20% on days the player has not interacted with the Kubrow in the incubator, and decays by 40% when the Kubrow dies in combat.
 Loyalty does decay if a Kubrow is killed after its owner has been killed.
-Lost Loyalty can be restored by using the Interact function on the Incubator, where the Tenno plays with their Kubrow.
+Lost Loyalty can be restored by using the Interact function on the Incubator or any place in your ship, where the Tenno plays with their Kubrow.
 This restores 20% Loyalty per interaction.
 While players can interact with their Kubrow as many times as they wish, Loyalty can only be restored up to 3 times per a 24-hour server cycle.

 As Kavats are independent creatures, they are used to taking care of themselves and do not need as much interaction as Kubrows.
 Players will still have to apply the DNA stabilizers to keep their health up, however the Kavats will remain at 100% loyalty.

 To begin, all Kubrows will first need a Stasis Pod to grow and mature inside before being taken along with in missions.